team401/Docs/docs/programming/vision/coprocessor-setup.md

     - Use `minimal install` rather than the standard install.

+    - If there is an option to set up networking, you can try to do so here.
+This will provide a GUI.
+      If you skip setting up the network here, you will need to specify the network configuration manually below, which is what we did.

     - Install OpenSSH server when prompted.

     - Make sure you set a hostname, username, and password that is consistent with other coprocessors and consult other members and mentors of the subteam.
 Label the machine physically with the correct hostname and username, and potentially also the password.
-For instance, `team401-photonvision1` or `team401-photonvision2` as the hostname, and `team401` as the username.
+For instance, we set `team401-photonvision1` or `team401-photonvision2` as the hostname, and `team401` as the username.

 - [x] Once you've made it to a terminal, you'll have to set up networking.
 However, since you've used a minimal install, it's a bit more challenging than normal: